entropyxyz/entropy-docs/docs/ThresholdSigningScheme.md

 <!-- s ← k−1 (H(M ) + r · sk) mod q -->
 <!-- return (r, s) -->

-Threshold schemes are commonly referred to as t of n, meaning t + 1 parties must participate in the protocol in order to sign a message.
-Entropy currently uses t-of-t, meaning rather than choosing a threshold, **all** parties are needed to sign a message.
+Threshold schemes are commonly referred to as $t$ of $n$, meaning $t$ parties must participate in the protocol in order to sign a message.
+Entropy currently uses $n$-of-$n$, meaning rather than choosing a threshold, **all** parties are needed to sign a message.
 However, this isn't as dangerous as it might sound, since Entropy has 'signing subgroups' of nodes, of which all members hold identical keyshares.
 So even if a portion of Entropy nodes were to go offline, it would still be possible to sign messages.

 ## Features of CGGMP21